STMicroelectronics/STM32Cube_MCU_Overall_Offer/README.md

    * A consistent set of middlewares components such as RTOS, USB, FatFS, Graphics, TCP/IP, BLE, STM32_TouchSensing_Library ...
    * A full set of software projects (basic examples, applications or demonstrations) for each board provided by this STM32 series

 GitHub is a new publication model for the STM32Cube MCU embedded software.
-Two models of publication are proposed:
+Three models of publication are proposed:
    * The **MCU Package** : monolithic STM32Cube software modules, per STM32 MCU series (Drivers, Middlewares, Utilities, Examples Projects) in an unique repo.
 The usual name of a STM32MCU Package is **STM32Cubexx**, xx corresponding to the STM32 series).
 Please refer to the chapter **STM32Cube MCU Packages** below.

    * The **MCU components** : parts of the MCU Packages, proposed as individual repos, allowing the user to select and get only the required software functions.
 Please refer to the chapter **STM32Cube MCU Components** below.

+   * The **X-CUBE** : Expansion softwares, propose embedded software components that complement the functionalities of the STM32Cube

 Please note that a MPU offer is also proposed for the **STM32 MPU Products**.
 You can refer to the repo [STM32MPU_EmbSW_Overall_Offer](https://github.com/STMicroelectronics/STM32MPU_EmbSW_Overall_Offer)